-The purpose of this memorandum is to document the results of the Transportation Impact Analysis as it relates to potential environmental impacts associated with construction and operation of the proposed Sidewalk and Transit Amenities Program (STAP).
+The purpose of this memorandum is to document the results of the Transportation Impact Analysis as it relates to potential environmental impacts associated with construction and operation of the proposed Sidewalk and Transit Amenities Program (STAP) and future projects that may be allowed under the proposed changes to the Los Angeles Municipal Code (LAMC) (collectively, the project).
 In addition, this memorandum will support the findings of the Initial Study that will be prepared to identify the appropriate environmental document for the project in compliance with the California Environmental Quality Act (CEQA) and the State CEQA Guidelines.